swkkd/gowebapi/docs/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamSetGetRecordedAtTime**
-> ItemsStreamValue StreamSetGetRecordedAtTime(ctx, webId, time, optional)
+> ItemsStreamValue StreamSetGetRecordedAtTime(a.client.ctx, webId, time, optional)
 Returns recorded values of the attributes for an element, event frame, or attribute.

 Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.